davidandw190/p3-bytelib/README.md

 # ByteLib - Professional CLI Library Management System

-**ByteLib** is a sophisticated Java project that encompasses a command-line interface (CLI) library management system.
-It presents a comprehensive suite of features designed to meet the needs of both librarians and borrowers, offering efficient tools for managing library resources, procedures, and user interactions.
+**ByteLib** is a toy Java project that embodies a CLI library management system. .
+It offers a well rounded suite of features catering to both librarians and borrowers, providing efficient tools for managing library resources, procedures and user interactions.

 <img src="assets/bytelib-diagram.png" width="600" alt="Local Image">